-The good news is that diarrhea is rarely a true emergency.
-It is often caused by intestinal parasites, dietary indiscretion or an infection in the intestines.
+The positive news is that diarrhea is rarely a true emergency.
+It is often caused by intestinal parasites, dietary indiscretion, or an infection in the intestines.
 There are some notable exceptions, but most of the time, you can wait for an appointment with your dog’s general practitioner.

 Diarrhea is usually a sign that the gastrointestinal tract is working, as food and water are moving through it.
 Initial symptomatic care is frequently appropriate.
 There are several ways that you can help ease your pet’s digestive woes.

 What to do for a dog with diarrhea at home